dvbportal/cloudnode-doc/troubleshooting.rst

 SSH issues
 ----------

+If you have SSH issues, you may consider to use Git over HTTPS, which is easier to use.

-Make sure that you have uploaded your public SSH key to \ `your account <https://cloudno.de/account?ssh>`_\ .
+If you want to use SSH, make sure that you have uploaded your public SSH key to \ `your account <https://cloudno.de/account?ssh>`_\ .
 Compare the fingerprint that is displayed on your account page with the one displayed when running the following command on your local computer: